gnuton/RagBag/Docs/clojure.md

 #### IDEs for Clojure ####
 1. IntelliJ + La Clojure [DEPRECATED](http://blog.tomeklipski.com/2013/04/running-and-debugging-clojure-code-with.html)
 2. IntelliJ 12 + Cursive
    - add this repository to your IntellJ > 13.1 and install cursive http://cursiveclojure.com/plugins.xml
    - Import a project (https://cursiveclojure.com/userguide/leiningen.html)
-   NOTE it didn't work for me on IntellJ 13.x
+   NOTE For me Cursive installed fine only 12 and didn' work on both.
+Still my collegues say that's the best way to write clojure.. good for them! :D